About the Library

 Welcome to our amazing library!
 It's such an wonderful reading area but we do so much more here, as you'll find out when you wander through our website.

 We are open throughout the day every day whilst the school is open.
-Currently, pupils can only come into the library when supervised by an adult.
-They will need to sanitise their hands before and after.
-We will be looking into opening after school on selected days after the Coronavirus situation is over.
+Pupils come into the library when supervised by an adult.
+We are also open every Monday after school for families to come in and browse, borrow, relax and read.

 What you can find in the Library